volca-io/docs/docs/configuration.md

 - The e-mail address you will be using for your project
 - AWS account configuration
 - Environment variables for each environment
+- Authentication information for what identity providers you want to use.

 Note that the `yarn configure` script will guide you through the initial creation of the `app.config.ts` file.
 Read more in the [Deploy to AWS](/docs/deploy-to-aws) guide.